RosboneMako/MakoDistortion2/README.md

 block.
 There are adjustements here for bass/treble balance (voice) and resampling of the IR (Size).

 There are 20 programmed IRs built in to the VST.
-External IRs can be loaded by selecting IR 20 or using the LOAD IR button.
-Loaded IRs can be resampled.
+An additional 180 IRs can be added to the IR databse.
+IRs can be resampled using the SIZE control.
+The VOICE option will modify the frequency response of the IR.

-The VOICE option mixes the IR with a full frequency IR.
-So only brightness can be added.
+Voice only adds brightness to an external IR.
+Its default value should be 0.

 DELAY AND REVERB BLOCKS<br/>
 These effects are fixed at these positions.
 The effects are always "ON".